os2display/docs/Installation guide.md

 Before the application can be started the _apikeys.json_ and _mappings.json_ needs to exist and at least contain an empty JSON object.

 As the search node is not specially created for aroskanalen the mappings (configuration for elasticsearch) can be somewhat complex.
 To get you started the mapping below can be used as a template for the configuration.
-Normally go into the administration interface an add a new apikey goto the mappings in the interface and add a new empty mapping.
-Edit the mappings file an the _fields_, _tag_ and _dates_ section as in the template.
+Normally go into the administration interface and add a new api key go to the mappings in the interface and add a new empty mapping.
+Edit the mappings file and add the _fields_, _tag_ and _dates_ section as in the template.
 This is the fast way to do it, if you edit the mappings after adding the config to the JSON file you can see how it should look in the administration interface.
 <pre>
 {
   "5d437a016271077510c640e450bde9c3": {